baksha97/SimpleConfigurationRepository/README.md

 ## Error Handling

-The Simple Configuration Repository API includes some predefined error types for handling errors that can

- occur in the data source layer.
+The Simple Configuration Repository API includes some predefined error types for handling errors that can occur in the datasource layer.

 - `DataSourceError.missingDocumentsDirectory`: Indicates that the documents directory is missing.
 - `DataSourceError.emptyCatch`: Indicates an empty catch block with an optional underlying error.